AMID Logo E-BAY Logo

 • Proven reliability through customer satisfaction

-Whether transporting commercial goods or personal belongings, we provide end-to-end support for your international transportation needs.
+Whether transporting commercial goods or personal belongings, we provide end-to-end support for your global cargo transportation needs.

 KEEP IN MIND!

-1. Unlike many countries worldwide, the United States enforces federal law mandating that all ocean transportation intermediaries (OTIs) possess valid licenses and bonds.
-Engaging in international transportation from the U.S. through unlicensed OTI companies, which disguise themselves as legitimate, can result in many issues and high costs when delivering cargo from the USA to foreign destinations.
+1. Unlike many countries worldwide, the United States enforces federal law that mandates all ocean transportation intermediaries (OTIs) possess valid licenses and bonds.
+Engaging in international shipping from the U.S. through unlicensed OTI companies, which disguise themselves as legitimate, can result in many issues and high costs when delivering cargo from the USA to foreign destinations.
 It is crucial to avoid any dealings with rogue movers.

-3. When shipping goods internationally, whether for commercial or personal purposes, it is essential to be aware of destination charges, also known as local charges.
-These charges are incurred at the destination and are separate from freight charges.
+3. If you ship goods overseas, whether for commercial or personal purposes, it is essential to be aware of destination charges, also known as local charges.
+These charges are incurred at the destination and are not considered freight charges.
 Suppose you need to ship cargo from the USA to a foreign country.
 In that case, it is prudent to determine who will bear the responsibility for these expenses, whether the shipper or the consignee.

 • Cost for packing and labeling – NOT INCLUDED.